bianca9901/cheers-quiz/README.md

 5. If the visitor finishes all questions, their score will be displayed.
 The visitor gets 1 point for every correct answer with a maximum score of 10.

-6. The score will display the text "You can say cheers in x/10 languages!"
+6. The score will display the text "You can say cheers in x out of 10 languages!"

 ![Class selection section](documentation/class-selection-section.png)